namanmanish/Dbms/README.md

 ## Manager scenarios
 A new user can signup as a manager and if already a user he/she can login<br/>
-Any authanticated manager can view all the room bookings, detailes of the customers and the vaccancy status of all the room<br/>
+Any authenticated manager can view all the room bookings, details of the customers and the vacancy status of all the room<br/>
-Manager can create new time slots and define the maximum days for a advance booking<br/>
+Manager can create new time slots and define the maximum days for an advance booking<br/>
 Manager can add a new room<br/>
-Manager can delete or edit time slots but the canges to be done only after 'n' days here 'n' is the maximum days for a advance booking<br/>
+Manager can delete or edit time slots but the changes to be done only after 'n' days here 'n' is the maximum days for an advance booking<br/>
 Manager can edit or delete the time slots only once a day<br/>
 These restictions are allpied by keeping in mind the bookings which are already created when these time slots existed<br/>
 Due to this different dates may have different time slots<br/>
-Customer while creating a new booking will choose the date and the time slot will dynamicly loaded on the basis of the date chosen<br/>
+Faculty, while creating a new booking will choose the date and the time slot will dynamically loaded on the basis of the date chosen<br/>

 ## API
 Have created API for creating a new time slot<br/>